 Current PCI projects supporting Internet access and connectivity:

-Project Eagle Feather is PCI's effort (funded by Google) to support Native American tribal connectivity initiatives, including:
+TRC is PCI's effort (funded by Google) to support Native American tribal connectivity initiatives, including:

 World Economic Forum Internet For All Initiative